bbenkochh/landing-page/README.md

-This is the Landing page project README file
-I will update it as I move along
+This is The Odin Project's second assignment.
+Its goal is to design a landing page.

+SKills Used:
+    HTML
+    CSS
+    Flexbox

+live landing page:

-Have a nice day :)
+Have a nice day and thanks for looking :)